mgfeller/countdown-timer-v2/README.md

 - Added consistent gap spacing between buttons
 - Standardized button styling (same padding, font size, and height)
 - Maintained responsive design with proper centering

+### Prompt #8: Circle Layout Adjustment
+**Date**: Current
+**Request**: "make the inner circle bigger, so that its radius is the same as the outer circle. the inner circle is behind the outer circle"
+**Implementation**:
+- Increased inner circle size from `w-32 h-32` to `w-36 h-36` to match outer circle radius
+- Reordered elements to place inner circle behind outer circle
+- Added z-index layering (`z-0` for inner, `z-10` for outer)
+- Maintained proper centering and visual hierarchy
+- Updated visual design to show inner circle as background with outer circle overlay

+### Prompt #9: Inner Circle Stroke Width
+**Date**: Current
+**Request**: "does the inner circle have a stroke width? if so, change it to zero" **Implementation**:
+- Checked inner circle implementation (uses div with background, not SVG)
+- Added explicit `border-0` class to ensure no stroke width
+- Confirmed inner circle has zero stroke width for clean appearance
+- Maintained visual consistency with outer circle stroke

+### Prompt #10: Reset Button Functionality Verification
+**Date**: Current
+**Request**: "when the Reset button is pressed, change the value of remaining time shown in the inner circle to the value given in the Duration input field"
+**Implementation**:
+- Verified existing reset functionality already implements this behavior
+- Reset function sets `setRemainingTime(totalSeconds)` where `totalSeconds = duration * 60`
+- This correctly sets remaining time to duration input field value (converted to seconds)
+- Functionality was already working as requested from previous implementation
+- No code changes needed - behavior confirmed to be correct

 ---